desktop/dugite-native/README.md

  - no Tcl/Tk GUI
  - no translation of error messages

-For other required platforms, such as Windows, we use upstream packages that can be used in a standalone way.
+For other required platforms, we can use upstream packages that can be consumed in a standalone way.
 Git for Windows, for example, offers a minimal environment called MinGit with each release that covers most of the above requirements.

-### Supported Platforms
+There are also some customizations included alongside the vanilla Git tooling:

- - Ubuntu Trusty
+ - Git-LFS
- - macOS (10.9 and up)